 GVB Biopharma White-Label Program

-Social anxiety has always existed, but it’s only recently that we’ve been able to identify this psychological condition and provide assistance to those in need of help.
+Social anxiety disorder has affected people for millennia, but it is only recently that psychologists have been able to identify this mental health disorder and provide assistance to those in need of help.
 With conventional treatments for social anxiety often coming at a cost, both patients and clinicians have increasingly looked to natural therapies for the answer.

 What is CBD?